Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/Agile Scrum in Practice Assessment Solutions/README.md

 **Question 19:** Which among the following is NOT the focus of sprint Retrospective?<br>

-i => What process steps should be continued in the next sprint<br>
+(i)   What process steps should be continued in the next sprint<br>
-ii => What process steps should be started in the next sprint<br>
+(ii)  What process steps should be started in the next sprint<br>
-iii => What product features should be started in the next sprint<br>
+(iii) What product features should be started in the next sprint<br>
-iv => What process steps should be stopped in the next sprint
+(iv)  What process steps should be stopped in the next sprint

 <details> <summary><b>🔍 View Answer</b></summary>
 ✅ Answer: <br><br>